DevelAngel/swayr/README.md

 #### The `nmcli` module

 The `nmcli` module requires NetworkManager and the `nmcli` command line tool.
-It can display information about the wi-fi connection.
+It can display information about the wifi connection.
 It supports the following placeholders:
-* `{name}` wi-fi network name.
+* `{name}` wifi network name.
 * `{signal}` wireless signal strength.
 * `{bars}` a visualization of connection strength, like "▂▄▆_".